 8. Should I break up with my girlfriend because she abuses me?

-There’s enough data on the web about toxic relationships that will tell you to answer yourself a big, fat “Yes!” when you ask yourself this burning question.
+There’s enough data on the web about toxic relationships that will tell you to answer yourself a big, fat “yes!” when you ask yourself this burning question.
 Physical abuse is awful, no second thoughts about it.
-But even if there’s a ton of emotional blackmailing, gaslighting or verbal abuse – it might be time to leave this relationship.
+But not all abusive relationships result in scarred faces and a black eye.

-If you want to give it a last shot, only therapy can save you two.
+If you want to give it a last shot, perhaps going into therapy can help save your relationship.
 But if that doesn’t work out, then there’s literally no good reason for you to continue being with her.
-Consider this article your sign from the universe and run from this sordid excuse of a loving relationship.
+Consider this article your sign from the universe and run from this sordid excuse of a relationship.

 9. Her mental health issues are invading your personal life